VADv2: End-to-End Vectorized Autonomous Driving via Probabilistic Planning: Related Work

-\boldparagraph{Motion Prediction.} Motion prediction aims to forecast the future trajectories of other traffic participants in driving scenes, assisting the ego vehicle in making informed planning decisions.
-Traditional motion prediction task utilizes input such as historical trajectories and high-definition maps to predict future trajectories.
-However, recent developments in end-to-end motion prediction methods~\cite{hu2021fiery, zhang2022beverse, gu2022vip3d, jiang2022pip} perform perception and motion prediction jointly.
-In terms of scene representation, some works adopt rasterized image representations and employ CNN networks for prediction~\cite{chai2019multipath, phan2020covernet}.
-Other approaches utilize vectorized representations and employ Graph Neural Networks~\cite{liang2020lanegcn} or Transformer models~\cite{gao2020vectornet, liu2021mmtrans, ngiam2021scenetrans} for feature extraction and motion prediction.
-Some works~\cite{hu2021fiery, zhang2022beverse} see future motion as dense occupancy and flow instead of agent-level future waypoints.
-Some motion prediction methods~\cite{gu2022vip3d,jiang2022pip} adopt Gaussian Mixture Model (GMM) to regress multi-mode trajectories.
-It can be applied in planning to model uncertainty.
-But the number of modes is limited.
+\boldparagraph{Motion Prediction.} Motion prediction aims to forecast future trajectories of other traffic participants, assisting the ego vehicle in making informed planning decisions.
+Traditional motion prediction methods utilizes input such as historical trajectories and high-definition maps to predict future trajectories~\citep{gao2020vectornet, liu2021mmtrans}.
+However, recent end-to-end methods~\citep{gu2022vip3d, jiang2022pip} perform perception and motion prediction jointly.
+Some works~\citep{hu2021fiery, zhang2022beverse} represent future motion as dense occupancy and flow fields, while others~\citep{gu2022vip3d, jiang2022pip} predict agent-level multi-modal trajectories.
+Another line of work reformulate trajectory prediction as a classification problem rather than a regression task.
+Trajeglish~\citep{philion2023trajeglish} introduces K-disk sampling to construct a compact one-step motion vocabulary, achieving lower discretization error compared to k-means.
+MotionLM~\citep{seff2023motionlm} factorizes each single-step action into longitudinal and lateral components and applies axis-aligned uniform quantization.
+While such single-step modeling enables a compact representation and a small vocabulary, iterative rollout can lead to error accumulation and may produce trajectories that violate physical constraints.
+In contrast, each action token in VADv2 represents a complete trajectory, ensuring physically feasible motion primitives and enabling one-shot planning without error accumulation.